Online Stochastic Matching: A Polytope Perspective: Supplementary material of subsec:greedy and sec:extensions .

-We first consider a matching problem $(K_n, \lambda)$, where $K_n$ is the complete graph with $n \ge 3$ nodes.
-According to \cref{prop:stability-region-form}, this matching problem is stabilizable if and only if $\lambda_i < \frac12 \sum_{j \in V} \lambda_j$ for each $i \in V$. \Cref{prop:Kn-greedy-policy,prop:Kn-greedy-rate} below state that greedy policies do not allow any degree of freedom, in the sense that the queue-size process and the vector of matching rates are the same under all stable greedy policies.
-Indeed, the only independent sets of a complete graph are the singletons, hence by~\eqref{eq:Q-greedy} the state space of the queue-size process under greedy policies is
+Consider a matching problem $(K_n, \lambda)$, where $K_n$ is the complete graph with $n \ge 3$ nodes.
+According to \Cref{prop:stability-region-form}, this matching problem is stabilizable if and only if $\lambda_i < \frac12 \sum_{j \in V} \lambda_j$ for each $i \in V$.
+We prove \Cref{prop:greedy-complete} by first demonstrating that all greedy policies are ``equivalent'', in the sense that they always (deterministically) make the same matching decisions.
+The fact that we can formally define many greedy policies in this context is merely an artifact of our extended definition of a matching policy in \refapp{app:extended-definition} (see in particular \refapp{sec:equivalent_policies}).